simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 **Exercise** 4-6 days per week.
 20-60 minutes of moderate-intensity* exercise per session. _Almost_ any exercise is better than nothing.
 Consistency and proper form are the two most important things.

-*Above I say to aim for moderate-intensity exercise.
+*NOTE: Above I say to aim for moderate-intensity exercise.
 If you have not exercised for an extended period of time then you should start off slow.
 It is important to avoid injury.
 Beginning with low-intensity exercise allows your body time to adapt to exercise.

 Benefits:

 The benefits of proper sleep, clean eating, and consistent exercise are innumerable.
 Regardless, I'll list some of the best ones.
 Sleeping well, eating well, and exercising can help you to:

 * Improve immune function
 * Reduce risk of many illnesses